 You can use your voice to do actions like search, get directions, and create reminders.
-For example, to see if there's rain in the weather forecast, say, "Ok Google, do I need an umbrella tomorrow?"
-On some devices, you can also say, "Hey Google."
+For example, to see if there's rain in the weather forecast, say, "Hey Google, do I need an umbrella tomorrow?"

 Turn on voice search